 By the way, San Isidro is just around the corner, you might want to consider a visit to the capital, where you can see the mythical Schweppes sign.

 The Gran Vía ends in Alcalá Street, where we find the Cibeles Square with its namesake fountain and, on one side, the Communications Palace.

 Turning in the square on the left we arrive at Paseo de Recoletos, where it is not at all usual to find this picture of empty streets.

 The Paseo de Recoletos leads to the Paseo de la Castellana, starting at the Plaza de Colón, presided over by a huge Spanish flag.
 The photo does not do justice to this 294 square meter, 38 kilogram flag.

 Turning right at Colón, you cross Serrano Street, which is said to be the most expensive street in Spain, but it is completely deserted at this time of the morning.

-And, going up Goya Street, I finish my "running touristic guide of Madrid".
-If you have scheduled a trip to this fantastic city and you want to make a break I recommend a similar route, although if you can't leave early in the weekend, you will have to choose option A, running in the Retiro.
+And, going up Goya street, I finish my "running touristic guide of Madrid".
+If you have scheduled a trip to this fantastic city and want to make a getaway I recommend a similar route.
+Although if you can't leave early on the weekend, you will have to opt for option A, running in the Retiro.

 Thanks for reading me!